votchallenge/website/contents/index.md

     <h3 class="panel-title">VOT2015 challenge</h3>
   </div>
   <div class="panel-body">
-    We are preparing a new challenge this year.
-Official announcement with the details is expected in June.
+    We are preparing a new challenge and an ICCV 2015 workshop this year.
+More information available on a dedicated [VOT2015 page](/vot2015/).
 Enroll on the [VOT mailing list](https://service.ait.ac.at/mailman/listinfo/votchallenge) for latest news.
   </div>
 </div>